yh117/CPS_516_project_0/README.md

 ##### pros:
  1. Neo4J is an open source, embedded, disk-based, fully transitional, graph database written in JAVA.
 Neo4J stores data in either and edge, a node or an attribute.
 The edge and node can have any number of attributes and can be labelled.
 The labels can be used for searchinig to reduce the search scope.
 [34]
- 2. Neo4J is a schema-free, extremely popular and powerful Java graph based data store.
+ 2. Neo4J is schema-free, graph based data store written in Java.
 [6]

 ##### cons:
  1. Can not shard Neo4J therefore all database is in the same saver.
 Neo4J and other graph database is not recommended if foreign key is required.
 If the original database contains complicated SQL, then migration to graph database is difficult.
 [36]